epimorphics/elda/docs/E1.3.2-SNAPSHOT/reference.md

-The *hostAndPort* will usually be **localhost:8080** or **localhost:80**, and *assetPath* will by default be **elda-assets** unless the asset .war is renamed to some other context or you are using `elda-bundled`.
+The *hostAndPort* will usually be **localhost:8080** or **localhost:80**, and *assetPath* will by default be **elda-assets** unless the asset .war is renamed to some other context.

 Similarly, if the configuration is generating HTML using the Elda XSLT renderer, the stylesheets are loaded from the assets according to the